Latah County, Idaho

 Latah County (/ˈleɪtə/ LAY-tə) is a county located in the north central region of the U.S. state of Idaho.
 As of the 2020 census, the population was 39,517.
 The county seat and largest city is Moscow, the home of the University of Idaho, the state's flagship university.

 The county was created in 1888 and named for Latah Creek in its northwest corner.
 The name was derived from two words in the Nez Perce language to evoke the sense of "the place of pine trees and sestle."
 The tribe found shade under the white pine trees for doing their work and stones suitable for use in pulverizing camas roots to process as one of their food staples.

 Latah County comprises the Moscow, ID Micropolitan Statistical Area, which is included in the Pullman-Moscow, WA-ID Combined Statistical Area.

 The county comprises the majority of the eastern portion of the Palouse, famous for its rolling hills and rich agriculture.
 Latah County is the only county in the U.S. established by an act of Congress; it was originally part of Nez Perce County, which was reluctant to lose its most populated area.

 History

 Settlement

-American settlement of the Palouse commenced in 1871.
+European-American settlement of the Palouse commenced in 1871.
 Development of population centers at Genesee and Moscow are the earliest followed by Juliaetta and Kendrick in the 1880s.
 The railroad's arrival in Moscow in 1885 led to its development as the primary population center of the county.
 The establishment of the University of Idaho at Moscow in 1889 also was significant in the city's continued growth.
 Settlement of Troy commenced in 1895 with Bovill being first settled by Lord Hugh Bovill in 1899.
 Construction of a railroad from Moscow to Bovill was completed in 1907 with the town of Deary developing in that year on the railroad.
 Potlatch was settled as a company town in 1905.